Sana-2026/90DaysOfDevOps-2026/2026/day-09/day-09-user-management.md

 ## What I Learned
 1️⃣ User & group management in Linux

-You learned how to create users with home directories, create custom groups, and safely add users to multiple groups without breaking existing access.
+ Learned how to create users with home directories, create custom groups, and safely add users to multiple groups without breaking existing access.

 2️⃣ Group-based permissions for collaboration

-You practiced setting group ownership (chown / chgrp) and permissions (chmod 775) to build shared workspaces where teams can collaborate securely.
+Practiced setting group ownership (chown / chgrp) and permissions (chmod 775) to build shared workspaces where teams can collaborate securely.

 3️⃣ Verify like a real sysadmin

-You didn’t just configure — you verified using id, /etc/passwd, /etc/group, and real permission tests (sudo -u user touch file).
+I didn’t just configure —  verified using id, /etc/passwd, /etc/group, and real permission tests (sudo -u user touch file).